solomonbstoner/solomonbston3r-ctf-diary/The Mathematics of Secrets/Coincidence or Conspiracy - The Mathematics of Secrets.md

 -------------------------------
 ```

 Eve notices that there are 2 high-frequency letters, X and Q. This rules out the ciphertext as a homophonic cipher.
+As a rule of thumb, if there is a letter that has a frequency percentage of more than 10% in the ciphertext, it is likely not to be a homophonic cipher.

 > If homophones were being used, we would expect to see more low-frequency letters and fewer(if any) high frequency ones.
 >